konosmgr/youtuber-bidding-app/STATE.md

 - Added auction-specific terminology (bids placed, time remaining, etc.)
 - Reduced particle count to improve performance when displaying multiple cards
 - Fixed styling issues with button centering and heart icon alignment
+- Reverted from `/knives/[id]` back to the original `/knife/[id]` route, removing the redirect and moving all content back to the original path

 ## Core Components
 - `BeamsBackground(Animated).svelte` - An animated background component that creates a dynamic light beam effect using canvas, now with proper scrolling support